EpicGames/EOS-Getting-Started/CSharp/EOSCSharpSample_3/README.md

 ## 3. Setting up a C# solution for EOS in Visual Studio 2019

 This is the code that accompanies the [3.
 Setting up a C# solution for EOS in Visual Studio 2019](https://dev.epicgames.com/news/setting-up-a-c-solution-for-eos-in-visual-studio-2019) blog post.
+For requirements and usage, please refer to the main repository [README](../../README.md).